-Benchmark: S&P Target Date 2015 TR USD The index measures the performance of a portfolio of multi-asset including equities, fixed income and commodities.
-The index has target retirement date of 2015, and belongs to S&P Target Date Index Series which comprises eleven indexes with different target retirement date.
+Benchmark: S&P Target Date 2055 TR USD The index measures the performance of a portfolio of multi-asset including equities, fixed income and commodities.
+The index has target retirement date of 2055, and belongs to S&P Target Date Index Series which comprises eleven indexes with different target retirement date.
 Each index in this series is determined once a year through survey of large fund management companies that offer target date products.
-The benchmark index is unmanaged; it is not possible to invest directly in an index.
+The Fund performance is accompanied by performance of a published index selected based on the Fund strategy in an effort to compare the performance of a market of securities commonly seen as eligible for that strategy.
+Indices are unmanaged and not available for direct investment.
+Indices do not reflect expenses that are borne by investors in the Fund, such as management fees and transaction costs, which reduce returns.